 The SANDAG ABM2+ utilizes a variety of data as inputs.
-Besides the Series 14 Regional Growth Forecast, SCS land use pattern, inputs (used to provide existing and planned land use and demographic characteristics), there are three major inputs: highway networks used to describe existing and planned roadway facilities, transit networks used to describe existing and planned public transit service, and an active transportation network used to describe non-motorized bicycle and pedestrian facilities.
+Besides the Series 14 Regional Growth Forecast, SCS land use pattern, inputs (used to provide existing and planned land use and demographic characteristics), there are three major inputs: highway networks used to describe existing and planned roadway facilities, transit networks used to describe existing and planned roadway facilities, transit networks used to describe existing and planned public transit service, and an active transportation network used to describe non-motorized bicycle and pedestrian facilities.

-The regionally significant projects and the years they are expected to open to traffic for each analysis year are documented in Tables C.11 through C.13.
+The regionally significant projects and the years they are expected to open to traffic for each analysis year are documented in Tables B.11 through B.13.
 The design concept and scope of projects allow adequate model representation to determine intersections with regionally significant facilities, route options, travel times, transit ridership, and land use.
-The VMT for federal projects that are not regionally significant is also accounted for in the regional emissions analysis.
+The VMT for federal projects that are not regionally significant are also accounted for in the regional emissions analysis.